 A huge variety of passenger boats crisscross the Aegean Sea, making it quick and fairly easy to reach your island getaway.
 Be warned, however, that gathering ferry information can be confusing: Routes can be covered by multiple companies, and timetables are usually in flux.
 Especially during these uncertain economic times, the particulars on any boat connection can change from day to day, from which company runs which routes, to how many times a day and at what price.
 A good approach is to look up your trip online, then confirm the details in Greece at any travel agency (or two or three, as you may get slightly different information from different agencies).

 To save time, consider flying.
 Flights are much less likely to get delayed or cancelled than ferries, and tend to offer more frequent connections than the boats do.
 Two major Greek carriers offer daily flights from Athens to many Greek islands: Olympic Airlines and Aegean Airlines.
+Also consider Astra Airlines and Sky Express.
 If you're headed to far-flung islands such as Mykonos or Santorini — which have small airports — check flights on these airlines, which can be surprisingly affordable (and save you the long boat journey).
-By shopping online at least a few weeks in advance, you may be able to find a flight that's no pricier than a fast ferry.
+By shopping online at least a few weeks in advance, you may be able to snare a deal.

 Understandably, the Greek islands are a major destination for cruise ships: With several enticing islands in close proximity, and big ports handy to captivating sights, Greece is made-to-order for cruising.
 If you're coming on a cruise, your challenge is to beat the hordes: You'll be arriving in town at precisely the same time as 2,000 other visitors, all hoping to fit the maximum amount of sightseeing, shopping, or beach time in a single day.
 Get as early a start as possible, and explore the back lanes and beaches when the main drag gets too congested.